 It’s a job many of us have dreamed about, but how do you actually go about becoming one?

-See also those shiny skis in our database?
+See also those shiny skis from our SOTY features?
 Those perfectly-crafted tools have been years in the making: every dimension revised and tweaked, materials sourced and reviewed, prototype after prototype tested, tested, and tested some more.
 And at every ski brand HQ in the world there’s a team of people (read: geniuses) behind our favourite toys.
 We spoke to the product design teams at Rossignol and Salomon to find out what they do and how they got there.
 Take heed aspiring ski engineers, take heed!

 LOVE SKIING – AND STUDY